 - Enlarged prostate or urinary issues

 - The curvature of the spine that affects breathing

 - Personal or family history of drug abuse, alcohol addiction, or mental illness

 - History of head injury, brain tumor, or seizures

 A Suboxone at-home detox can be difficult and dangerous because there are both mental and physical aspects of opiate addiction.
 A Suboxone withdrawal attempt can be a painful experience; the symptoms can be more severe with prolonged drug use.
 Symptoms usually begin 36 hours after the last dosage was taken and can last up to several weeks.
-Some of the severe withdrawal symptoms include nausea, muscle cramps, restless legs, anxiety, insomnia, diarrhea, excessive sweating, chills, and depression.
-These symptoms are too hard to endure for some people, and many would rather return to taking the medication; this is the vicious cycle of addiction.
+Some severe withdrawal symptoms include nausea, muscle cramps, restless legs, anxiety, insomnia, diarrhea, excessive sweating, chills, and depression.
+Unfortunately, these symptoms are too hard to endure for some people, and many would instead return to taking the medication; this is the vicious cycle of addiction.

 Opiates travel rapidly through the bloodstream to the brain, stimulating opiate receptors, triggering intense feelings of pleasure and reward.
 This quick high has followed a state of relaxation and contentment that lasts for several hours.
-Concurrently, opiates act directly on the respiratory center in the brainstem function, causing a decrease in the breathing rate of the user.
+Concurrently, opiates act directly on the respiratory center in the brainstem function, causing a decrease in the user’s breathing rate.
 When Suboxone and/or other opiate-derivative drugs are misused, this breathing slow-down can be dangerous and even fatal.